basementstudio/commerce-toolkit/README.md

     <CountdownProvider
       endDate={Date.now() + 1000 * 5} // set this to 5 seconds from now just to test
       countdownChildren={<Countdown />}
+      exitDelay={1000} // optional, just to give some time to animate the countdown before finally unmounting it startDate={Date.now()} // optional, just if you need some kind of progress UI
     >
       <Component {...pageProps} />
     </CountdownProvider>